 Letters of Intent and Application Process: Intent to submit a GRASP application must be indicated by completing the Letter of Intent form, including the signatures of both Pls, and submitting it to Research Affairs via email rapreaward@llu.edu.
 Your LOI will be used to create your LLeRA record for uploading your application documents.
-Questions should be directed to the Pre-Award team https://researchaffairs.llu.edu/pre-award/contacts.
-For questions regarding International GRASP, contact Wesley James (wjames@llu.edu).
+Questions should be directed to the Pre-Award team

-Eligibility for GRASP:
+GRASP PI eligibility:

 - The project must be directed by two faculty co-Principal Investigators from different schools on the LLU campus. - Both co-PIs must have LLU faculty appointments that meet the institution's PI Eligibility policy.
 An investigator's primary appointment will be used to determine eligibility.
 No more than two Principal Investigators may be named on an application. - At least one co-PI must have received less than \$100,000 in direct costs for support of their research activities during the 12 months preceding the LOI due date.
 There are no financial restrictions for the other co-PI.
 The PI with access to the lesser amount of research funding must be named the contact PI. - Only studies conducted at facilities on the Loma Linda campus will be considered. - At least one of the co-PIs must have published at least one peer-reviewed article during the past year (to be included in the biosketch).
 This publication may be authored by either member of the team. - Individuals who have received prior awards through a GRASP mechanism may reapply for GRASP support provided that for each prior GRASP award: the PIs have submitted one or more applications for extramural funding on which they are listed as PI or co-investigator.
 The grant application must have occurred after receiving the prior GRASP award.
-This requirement applies regardless of whether the proposed partnership is the same as previously or represents a new team.
+This requirement applies regardless of whether the proposed partnership is the same as previously or represents a new team. - Teams that submitted unsuccessful GRASP applications may resubmit a revised application by invitation only.
+The revised application must include an "Introduction to the Revised Application," of up to one page that describes the changes made to the proposal.

-- Teams that submitted unsuccessful GRASP applications may resubmit a revised application by invitation only.
-The revised application must include an "Introduction to the Revised Application," of up to one page that describes the changes made to the proposal. - While individuals or teams may submit more than one application per cycle, no more than one award will be awarded to any investigator.
-Further, if an investigator submits two applications with two different co-Pls, only one would be eligible for an award.
-Individuals can serve as co-Pl on only one active GRASP award at a time.
+• While individuals or teams may submit more than one application per cycle, no more than one award will be awarded to any investigator.
+Further, if an investigator submits two applications with two different co-PIs, only one would be eligible for an award.
+Individuals can serve as co-PI on only one active GRASP award at a time.

-Eligibility for GRASP - MC
+GRASP PI eligibility - MC & FMG

 - The project must be directed by two co-Principal Investigators.
 One co-PI must be an LLU faculty member.
-The second co-PI must be an employee of LLUMC who is non-MD healthcare provider or specialist with an advanced degree. - One co-PI must have LLU faculty appointment that meets the institution's PI Eligibility policy.
-The second co-PI need not have an LLU faculty appointment but must receive formal permission to serve as a co-PI through the PI exception process.
+The second co-PI must be an employee of LLUMC or FMG who is non-MD healthcare provider or specialist with an advanced degree. - One co-PI must have LLU faculty appointment that meets the institution's PI Eligibility policy.
+The second co-PI need not have an LLU faculty appointment but must receive formal permission to serve as a co-PI through the PI exception process this may take up to 60 days, plan accordingly.
 No more than two Principal Investigators may be named on an application.